-The Insignia is a crucial model for General Motors Company [NYSE:GM], as it’s not only sold in Europe but also in the United States and China, where it's badged as a Buick Regal.
-While it’s uncertain whether the same will happen for the next generation of the respective cars, there’s a good chance it will given GM’s attempts to further consolidate the Opel and Buick brands.
+The Insignia is a crucial model for General Motors Company [NYSE:GM] as it’s not only sold in Europe but also in the United States and China where it's badged as a Buick Regal.
+The same will be true for this new model whose Buick counterpart has already been spied.

 The new Regal is expected to arrive for the 2018 model year and may even be built at the same German plant as this new Insignia to help sure up capacity for Opel's plants.
 We’ve also heard that a version of the car will be sold in Australia and New Zealand as the next Holden Commodore.